 We received more than 27,000 individual comments and emails on the disclosure prototypes we posted throughout the supplemental Know Before You Owe project for mortgage disclosure.
 That’s on top of all the in-person testing we did with dozens of consumers.
 We also tested them with industry to make sure they could understand and use the disclosures in their business.
 That was all before we issued the proposal.

-Once we proposed the rule, we received almost 3,000 comments , including comments received during the public comment period and additional information submitted to the record.
+Once we proposed the rule, , including comments received during the public comment period and additional information submitted to the record.
 That didn’t surprise us; this is a significant rule that affects two major federal regulations, consumers’ experience in shopping for and closing on mortgages, and almost the entire residential real estate industry.
 We spent a lot of time analyzing the comments and figuring out the best way to respond to them.

 Did they lead to any changes to the rule?